krausality/PNML_Frontend/README.md

 npm install
 ```

-> This downloads all dependencies from `package.json`.
+> This downloads all project dependencies listed in the `package.json` file, which are necessary to run the application.

 ---

-## 4️⃣ Start the PNML Tool
+## 4️⃣ Start the PNML Tool (Frontend Development Server)

-This command starts the PNML visualizer and editor tool.
-It will compile the application and open it in your default web browser.
-You can then use the tool to load, view, edit, and simulate Petri nets.
+This command starts the PNML (Petri Net Markup Language) visualizer and editor tool's frontend development server.
+It will compile the Angular application and automatically open it in your default web browser (usually at `http://localhost:4200/`).

+**What the tool does:**
+The PNML tool allows you to create, visualize, edit, and simulate Petri nets.
+You can import existing PNML or JSON files, modify the nets using a graphical interface, and analyze their behavior.
+The simulation parameters section allows you to configure and run simulations based on the designed Petri net.

+Once started, you can use the tool to:
+*   Design Petri nets from scratch.
+*   Import and export Petri nets in PNML and JSON formats.
+*   Visually edit places, transitions, and arcs.
+*   Configure simulation parameters.
+*   Run simulations and observe the token game.
+*   Analyze properties of the Petri net.

 ```bash
 ng serve --open